pkhorram/Optimizing-SSD-Multi-Object-Detection-Algorithm/final_1/README.md

 - out/ - output pickle files organized by the 20 VOC classes
 - train_eval_test_notebooks/ - training and evaluation notebooks for loss fn visualization
 - utils/ -
-  - pycache/ - .pyc files for Python interpreter to compile the source to

   - init.py - import all in pwd
   - augmentations.py - contains instances:
     - function intersect - return intersection of two given bounding boxes